Brandy Tackett, MA.ed., M.Ed.

 "Rethinking Leadership: A Collection of Articles"

-I believe that working with children is the greatest gift that we are given.
-When the world leaves you with questions or the "good" seems to be lost, you always have children to turn to to restore your faith in love, the world, and the future.
+I believe that working with children is the greatest gift we are given.
+When the world leaves you with questions or the “good” seems to be lost, you always have children to turn to, to restore your faith in love, the world, and the future.
 Children show us the best the world has to offer.

-My teachers and staff hear me relentlessly say " I work for children."
+My teachers and staff hear me relentlessly say, “I work for children.”
 This is the most honest thing I can tell you about myself.
-Growing up, I was in 13 schools in 12 years and it DID require the proverbial "village" to raise me.
-The influence that I had came from strangers, friends, community members, church members, and extended family.
-I did not grow up conventionally, and I am better for it, though I didn't always believe this.
-The blessings of my obstacles have provided me an opportunity to influence today's youth and tomorrow's leaders in a very different way.
-It has given me the gift of appreciation and of dedication to all children.
-I didn't connect with a teacher.
-I didn't have a guidance counselor speak to me about me abut my post-secondary options.
-I worked full time my senior year and graduating was a means to an end, or so I thought.
-It was divine intervention that pushed me from deep within to go back to school and find my calling which turned me full circle to becoming an educator who had a pretty strongly held belief about WHO was qualified to stand in front of children.
+Growing up, I attended 13 schools in 12 years, and it truly did require the proverbial village to raise me.
+The influence that shaped me came from strangers, friends, community members, church members, and extended family.
+I did not grow up conventionally, and I am better for it—though I didn’t always believe this.
+The blessings in my obstacles have given me the opportunity to influence today’s youth and tomorrow’s leaders in a very different way.
+They gave me the gift of appreciation and dedication to all children.

 Instructional Suggested Reads